The efficient certification of knottedness and Thurston norm

 Suppose that

 is a taut allowable decomposition between decorated sutured manifolds.
 Suppose also that $S$ is connected.
-One would like to say that if there is a trace annulus $A$ that is trivial in $(M_S, \gamma_S)$, then there has to be a trivial patch.
+One would like to say that if there is a trace annulus $A$ with a boundary curve that is trivial in $(M_S, \gamma_S)$, then there has to be a trivial patch.
 However, this need not obviously be the case.
-Since $A$ is trivial, one of its boundary curves bounds a disc in $E(M_S, \gamma_S)$.
+Since the boundary curve is trivial, it bounds a disc in $E(M_S, \gamma_S)$.
 The restriction of this disc to $M_S$ is a planar surface, and the intersection between this and $S$ is a planar surface $\tilde P$.
 The complication is that $\tilde P$ may contain trace curves and trace arcs in its interior.
 The possible presence of trace arcs in $\tilde P$ is problematic, because an `innermost' patch $P$ in $\tilde P$ does not necessarily form a trivial patch.
-An example is given in Figure 22.
+An example is given in Figure 23.